Family trust election rules in urgent need of review, government told

-TaxThe Tax Institute is calling for urgent reforms to the family trust election rules after a family business was hit with a combined FTDT and GIC liability of over $67 million.
+TaxThe Tax Institute is calling for urgent reforms to the family trust election rules to address some of the issues currently arising with the provisions.

 The complex family trust election (FTE) rules are producing unintended and disproportionate outcomes for ordinary family businesses, leading to devastating consequences for many families, The Tax Institute has warned the government.

-The Tax Institute’s head of tax and legal, Julie Abdalla, noted that the ATO recently presented a case study at the NSW Tax Forum where a family that ran a bus services business faced a combined family trust distribution tax (FTDT) and general interest charge (GIC) liability of over $67 million.
+The Tax Institute’s head of tax and legal, Julie Abdalla, noted that the ATO presented a fictional case study at the NSW Tax Forum where a family that ran a bus services business was left with a combined family trust distribution tax (FTDT) and general interest charge (GIC) liability of over $67 million due to administrative paperwork errors.

 The Tax Institute explained that there was a profound disconnect between what this tax was designed to do and what it is actually doing.